 Babette can cook.
 That's how the title character—formerly a great chef, now a refugee fleeing civil war—is introduced to the two sisters who take her in.
 She works as their servant, toiling in obscurity, until fate steps in and she is able to create one magnificent meal.
 The story (first published in Ladies' Home Journal, 1958) is told as a fable and was written on a dare.
 Write about food, Dinesen was reportedly told.
 Americans love food.

 The film adaptation—a strange success for a story told so slowly—has come to serve as a sort of Rorschach test.
 Is it about the transformational nature of a shared meal?
 About sacrifice and grace?
 (It's Pope Francis's favorite film.)
 Or, as I tend to think, about a thwarted female artist?

 Babette can cook.

-"The Secret Life of Walter Mitty" by James Thurber (from the collection The Thurber Carnival)
+"The Secret Life of Walter Mitty" by James Thurber (from The Thurber Carnival)

 The Secret Life of Walter Mitty (1947) directed by Norman Z. McLeod